 In fact, after the “Law & Order” episode, Isaac would be absent from the small screen for many years until he was well-established in film and an HBO mini-series called “Show Me a Hero” would prove irresistible to him.
 For his performance in “Hero” he was honored with a Golden Globe.
 If audiences felt they needed a young Pacino, they had one.

-Many top degree acting schools have a one to two percent acceptance rate which consists of auditions, sometimes multiple call-backs with grueling twelve to thirteen hour days of being put to the test by the faculty and administration in order to gain acceptance.
-Those who nostalgically long for the days of the old New York theater training programs heralded in the articles referred to above, often forget that some of those schools of yore granted entree simply “by interview.”
+Many top American acting schools that confer degrees upon their graduates have a one to two percent acceptance rate which consists first of: auditions, sometimes multiple call-backs with grueling twelve to thirteen hour days of being put to the test by the faculty and administration in order to gain acceptance.
+Those who nostalgically long for the days of the old New York theater training programs heralded in the articles referred to above, often forget that most of those schools of yore granted entree simply “by interview.”

 And so we move to the second actor of this discussion: Adam Driver.
 Born in San Diego, Driver was also accepted into and trained at The Juilliard School.
 Again, we had a young man, in this case a veteran of the United States Marine Corps, beginning his formal training as an adult, and entering the profession fully grounded and classically trained.
 Immediately upon graduation, he succeeded at the highest levels of New York theater, which included performing leading roles in Broadway productions of British plays by such playwrights as George Bernard Shaw and Terence Rattigan.
 His return to Broadway was announced today; he will play the lead role of Pale in a revival of Lanford Wilson’s Burn This.